BMW 5 Series review - Engines, performance and drive

 Overall weight reduction means the BMW 5 Series is faster and better to drive than ever.

 While the structure, bodyshell and interior are all-new, the BMW’s engine line-up features tried and tested petrol and diesel units.
-An appealing plug-in variant is also on offer, with a 31-mile electric range.
+Two appealing plug-in variants are also on offer, with an electric range of up to 37 miles.

 Whichever version you opt for, you’ll benefit from the same fine ride and handling balance.
 The 5 Series’s weight reduction has delivered improvements across the board, and despite exterior dimensions that are larger than the old car’s, the new version actually feels more agile on the move.

 The steering isn’t as quick as the Jaguar XF’s, but it’s naturally weighted and delivers just the right amount of feedback.
 There’s also bags of grip, while even on the standard springs and dampers fitted to SE models the BMW delivers strong body control, coping very well over the bigger bumps.